agarwalrounak/Hello-World/CONTRIBUTING.md

 [github-img]: https://i.imgur.com/9I6NRUm.png
 ```

-Choose one of above or all 3, make a pull request for your contributions and wait for it to be merged!
+Choose one of above or all 3, make a pull request for your contributions and wait for it to be merged
+'''
+### 4. Introduction to Open Source
+This Page should explain what Open Source actually is and should also explain why Open source is important and after that it's process and how developers can contribute to it should be specified.